7 Best Backpacking Axes + Buying Guide

 • Full Tang - Single Piece of Steel

-The Estwing Camping axe, however, is 16 inches long, and that immediately gives you the extra length needed to be able to use it with two hands as well as one.
+The Estwing Camping axe, however, is 16 inches long, which immediately gives you the extra length needed to use it with two hands and one.
 The Estwing Camping axe also has a longer cutting edge (4 inches) than the Estwing Sportsman, whose cutting edge is only 2 and ¾ inches.

 The Estwing Camper’s axe has a handle of leather dyed blue without the laminate.
 This, in my opinion, provides a better grip.

-The Estwing Camper’s axe will serve you well if you think you might need to clear the trail, chop down small trees, or split small to medium-sized logs.
-The customer service on these axes, as with most American-made products, is great, and Estwing is officially endorsed by the Boy Scouts of America.
+The Estwing Camper’s axe will serve you well if you need to clear the trail, chop down small trees, or split small to medium-sized logs.
+As with most American-made products, the customer service on these axes is great, and the Boy Scouts of America officially endorse Estwing.
 Both these axes are a great choice – durable, long-lasting, and with a sharp bite.

 Estwing Camper's Axe